Boycce/webpack-dev-server-chrome-issue/README.md

 ## Webpack-dev-server / Chrome issue

-When using `webpack-dev-server` with `writeToDisk` set to true, Chrome seems to lock up for 5-10 seconds when DevTools is open.
+When using `webpack-dev-server` with `writeToDisk` set to true, Chrome seems to lock up for 5-10 seconds when resaving files with an error.
 The lock duration increases with the bundle size which can become problematic when working on applications

 ## Steps to reproduce: